Darboux12/Currency-Calculator/README.md

 }
 ```

-To get events created by your requests To find all available currency rates use browser or send request with curl:
+To get events created by your requests use browser or send request with curl:

 ```
 $ curl localhost:8080/events/find/all
 ```